xkyu815/ADT-Event-Handler/README.md

 The goal of this project is to create a simplified ADT (Admission, Discharge, Transfer) event handling system using JavaScript.
 This system will simulate the processing of patient admission, discharge, and transfer events in a healthcare setting.
-The candidate is expected to demonstrate their proficiency in JavaScript, event handling, and basic data manipulation.

 ## Setup instructions
 Use JSON to store patients information.
 Download and run our JSON server.